rust-lang/book/second-edition/src/ch01-02-hello-world.md

 The last line, `[dependencies]`, is the start of a section for you to list any *crates* (which is what we call packages of Rust code) that your project will depend on so that Cargo knows to download and compile those too.
-We won't need any other crates for this project, but we will in the guessing game tutorial in the next chapter.
+We won’t need any other crates for this project, but we will in the guessing game tutorial in the next chapter.

-Now let's look at *src/main.rs*:
+Now let’s look at *src/main.rs*:

 <span class="filename">Filename: src/main.rs</span>